una/personal-goals/happy-moments/2017_happy-moments.md

 05/13/2017
 ---
 Today was our last day at Sambona.
 We did a morning game drive to see rhinos, then headed back to Cape Town and had to say goodbye :(.
-Tim and I checed into our AirBnb, which was in a pretty nice spot—right off the beach in Camps Bay.
+Tim and I checked into our AirBnb, which was in a pretty nice spot—right off the beach in Camps Bay.
 We had lunch on our street, got some ice cream, and then passed out early.

 05/14/2017
 ---